Eufaula Tribe

 Trail of Tears by Max D. Standley.

 The overall effect of the Creek Trail of Tears was staggering.
-In 1832, 21,792 Creek lived in Georgia and Alabama.
+In 1832, 21,792 Creeks lived in Georgia and Alabama.
 Twenty years after the “removal” ended, only 13,537 Creek remained in Oklahoma.
 Some 8,000 people apparently had died.
 Counted as a percentage of their population, the Creek and related tribes suffered more deaths than the Cherokee in their own, far better-known Trail of Tears.
 Despite continued hardships, its citizens carved a new life for themselves in Oklahoma.
 Today, their descendants remain a proud and sovereign people.

 Also See: